 Now that I know where I’m at with fat, I ask Bishop what I can do to start driving my body fat down while not losing too much muscle.

-Ditch cheap carbs: Trade refined and processed carbs for the high-fiber variety.
+- Ditch cheap carbs: Trade refined and processed carbs for the high-fiber variety.
 Simple carbs like pretzels and soda are quickly broken down into sugars that, if not burned promptly, can be converted to body fat.
 Meanwhile, high-fiber foods like fruits, vegetables, and whole grains keep you fuller with fewer calories and maintain healthy blood sugar levels.

-Get the right fats: Similar to the sustained satiety you get from high-fiber food, healthy fats, like the unsaturated ones found in avocados and cold water fish, help you feel full for longer and slow the absorption of the aforementioned carbs.
+- Consume the right fats: Similar to the sustained satiety you get from high-fiber food, healthy fats, like the unsaturated ones found in avocados and cold water fish, help you feel full for longer and slow the absorption of the aforementioned carbs.

 A healthy caloric breakdown that should leave you full and fortified is roughly 40 percent carbohydrates, 30 percent protein, and 30 percent fat.

 Read more about how to eat your way to great abs here.